 - Total: 150 – 100 – 25 = -25 CHF

 With this card, I would pay 25 CHF each year.
 This is not so bad.
 This is still better than my current PostFinance Credit Card.
 And this is exactly the same result I got for my future card, the Cumulus Mastercard.
 The main difference is that the Cumulus card has less bonus but no fees.
 This makes 100 CHF of less but 100 CHF less of bonus.
 Basically, I do not spend enough in Switzerland for this card to make sense.
 And I spend too much outside Switzerland.

-Since I already ordered a Cumulus credit, I won’t switch to TCS credit card for now.
+Since I already ordered a Cumulus credit card, I won’t switch to TCS credit card for now.
 They are both equal now for me.
 The advantage of the TCS credit card would be to be able to withdraw money for free in foreign countries.

 In summary, TCS offers a good credit for its members.
 The TCS Travel Mastercard Gold is a good credit card if you are already a member of the TCS.
 The 1% cashback bonus is great.
 But you need to spend more than me on your credit card to make it worthwhile.
 If you spend only Swiss francs, you need to spend at least 10’000 CHF with this card.
 And if you spend in foreign currencies, you’ll pay 1.5% fees, which you also need to take into account.

 For me, it’s not currently worth it to take this card.
 I ordered a free Cumulus Credit Card that I plan to use for now.
 And I also plan to try a Revolut card to reduce foreign fees transactions.
 Of course, I will keep you up to date with my findings.
 You can read my previous post about credit cards for more details on these two credit cards.